 Benaiah’s spent the majority of his military career in this role.
 This was a unique position as the guard was made up of foreign fighters, the Cherthites and the Pelethites (II Samuel 8:18) (presumably from Philistine origins).
 Commentators identify them as mercenaries, but were the Cherethites and Pelethites true mercenaries?

-I am inclined to think that they were not, although a more in-depth analysis of these groups is forthcoming.
+I am inclined to think that they were not.
 Most mercenaries have allegiance to one idol and that is their paycheck.
 When the money runs out so does their allegiance.
 However, David had a history of earning loyalty from foreigners (See II Samuel 15:19-22).
 This group’s paychecks certainly came from the royal purse, but I would venture to say their decision to stay was also fueled by other motives.

 Nevertheless, they were still foreigners in the land of Israel.
 Who could earn the respect of foreign fighters, especially ones from a Philistine background?
 David chose Benaiah which is a testament to his character, likability, and most important of all, his loyalty.